Sustainability

 This means that local senior management must appreciate the tax implications of the activities in their entity.
 The main considerations are:

-A specific focus on transfer pricing is made in application of these standards, to ensure that the pricing of our intra-group activities is consistent with the OECD arm’s length
+A specific focus on transfer pricing is included in these standards, to ensure that the pricing of our intra‑group activities is consistent with the OECD arm’s length principle as well as with local transfer pricing rules to pay adequate tax on profits where the value is created.

 In particular, Chief Financial Officers must ensure that insurance and reinsurance policies entered into represent a true transfer of risk and that their status as insurance or reinsurance contracts could not be subject to challenge.
 Business between Group companies must be transacted at market prices where a market price exists, or in the absence of market prices, must be supported by formally documented justification for the charge made.